bigmlcom/bigml-php/README.rst

 - Extremely low latency to generate predictions for huge volumes of data.

 Local Clusters
 --------------

 You can use the information returned by the API when asking for a cluster to create a Cluster object in your own computer that will be able to produce predictions with no further connection to the remote API.
 The local Cluster object can be instantiated by using the entire response of the GET call to the API::

     $cluster = $api->get_cluster("cluster/539xxxxxxxxxxxxxxxxxxxx18");
-    $local_cluster = new Cluster($cluster);
+    $local_cluster = new BigML\Cluster($cluster);

 It also accepts the cluster ID as the first argument.
 This will retrieve the remote cluster information, using an implicitly built